A Physical Therapy Guide to Hip Bursitis

 - Sleeping on a good mattress that offers adequate support and isn't too firm, particularly if you lie on your sides.

-- Weight management to reduce the amount of stress on the hip joint.
+- Weight management to reduce the amount of stress on the hip and promote health overall.

-Hip pain can be debilitating and make it difficult to participate in even the most basic of activities, like going up a flight of stairs.
+Hip pain can be debilitating and make it difficult to participate in even the most basic activities, like stair climbing.
 If you think you may have hip bursitis, the first step is to seek treatment from a CityPT physical therapist.

 Your physical therapist will work with you to create an individualized treatment plan that meets your specific goals and addresses the underlying cause of your pain.
 Get in touch with a CityPT orthopedic specialist today to get started.

 This guide is intended for informational purposes only.
 We are not providing legal or medical advice and this guide does not create a provider-patient relationship.
 Do not rely upon this guide (or any guide) for medical information.
 Always seek the help of a qualified medical professional who has assessed you and understands your condition.